 Even the perfect setup needs TLC and smart dog habits.

-• Spring – Aerate and overseed any surviving grass patches.
+• Spring: Aerate and overseed grass patches.

-Entryway Set-Up
+Entryway Prep

-1. Boot tray outside the door.
+1. Place a boot tray outside the door.

-2. Microfiber towels within arm’s reach.
+2. Keep microfiber towels within reach.

-3. Teach a “wait” cue so dogs pause for a wipe-down.
+3. Teach a “wait” cue for wipe-downs.

 • Offer a sandbox as a legal digging zone.